About Taste Canada

-“Our food writers, who I believe are the best in the world, deserved recognition.
-And, it was very important to me to present the awards to books written in English and French.” – Jo Marie Powers
+"Our food writers, who I believe are the best in the world, deserve recognition.
+And it was very important to me to present opportunities for both English and French-speaking authors.” – Jo Marie Powers, Taste Canada Founder

 “More than just the ingredients we consume, food is a symbol of our shared culture, varied traditions, unique history and heritage.
 Food is at the heart of the Canadian identity.” – Donna Dooher, Past Chair, Board of Directors